List of Byzantine emperors

-In practice, according to the Hellenistic political system, the Byzantine emperor had been given total power through God to shape the state and its subjects, he was the last authority and legislator of the empire and all his work was in imitation of the sacred kingdom of God, also according to the Christian principles, he was the ultimate benefecator and protector of his people.

-The title of all Emperors preceding Heraclius was officially "Augustus", although other titles such as Dominus were also used.
+The title of all emperors preceding Heraclius was officially "Augustus", although other titles such as Dominus were also used.
 Their names were preceded by Imperator Caesar and followed by Augustus.
 Following Heraclius, the title commonly became the Greek Basileus (Gr. Βασιλεύς), which had formerly meant sovereign, though Augustus continued to be used in a reduced capacity.
 Following the establishment of the rival Holy Roman Empire in Western Europe, the title "Autokrator" (Gr. Αὐτοκράτωρ) was increasingly used.
-In later centuries, the Emperor could be referred to by Western Christians as the "Emperor of the Greeks".
+In later centuries, the emperor could be referred to by Western Christians as the "emperor of the Greeks".
 Towards the end of the Empire, the standard imperial formula of the Byzantine ruler was "[Emperor's name] in Christ, Emperor and Autocrat of the Romans" (cf. Ῥωμαῖοι and Rûm).

-In the medieval period, dynasties were common, but the principle of hereditary succession was never formalized in the Empire, and hereditary succession was a custom rather than an inviolable principle.
+Dynasties were a common tradition and structure for rulers and government systems in the Medieval period.
+The principle or formal requirement for hereditary succession was not a part of the Empire's governance; hereditary succession was a custom and tradition, carried on as habit and benefited from some sense of legitimacy, but not as a "rule" or inviolable requirement for office at the time.